The market for construction materials totals over £78bn.

 • Offshore wind growth

-• Significant requirements to improve the condition and thermal efficiency of existing public sector housing via retrofit programmes
+• Significant need to improve the condition and thermal efficiency of existing public sector housing through retrofit programmes

 Macro factors impacting our markets